Climate and Average Weather Year Round in Santiago de Compostela Spain

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Santiago de Compostela varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Santiago de Compostela is November, with an average of 12.6 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 44% on January 8.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Santiago de Compostela experiences extreme seasonal variation in monthly rainfall.